automan-lang/AutoMan/libautoman/src/main/scala/edu/umass/cs/automan/adapters/googleads/README.md

 3. Access to up to 2 billion potential workers

-This *targeted crowdsourcing* framework draws from existing research [Quizz](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/42022.pdf) showing that online advertising could produce higher quality results at lower or comparable cost to paid crowdsourcing platforms.
+This *targeted crowdsourcing* framework draws from existing research (such as [Quizz](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/42022.pdf)) showing that online advertising could produce higher quality results at lower or comparable cost to paid crowdsourcing platforms.

 ## Approach